Notes on the Geography of The United Kingdom: Liverpool

 Echoing Istanbul's Hagia Sophia, the Central Hall of the Liverpool Wesleyan Mission was built in 1905 on Renshaw Street, a short walk from the Nelson Monument and Lime Street Station.
 Sharples says it is "thoroughly un-churchlike, and might just as well have been a theater or department store."
 (P. 230.)

-In later days, it became a theater in fact.
+In later days, it actually became a theater.

 The city's immense Anglican Cathedral is something else again: Hughes calls it the swan song of Gothic architecture.
 Giles Gilbert Scott's most important work, it was begun in 1904, at Liverpool's apogee, and was finished in 1978, when the city was probably at its nadir.
 Scott himself died in 1960.